-46. UNEP continued to build and enhance the capacity of Parties to the Lusaka Agreement to effectively combat illegal trade in wild fauna and flora under the agreement.
+48. UNEP continued to build and enhance the capacity of Parties to the Lusaka Agreement to effectively combat illegal trade in wild fauna and flora under the agreement.
 In this regard, with support from UNEP, the Parties undertook an evaluation and an assessment of the implementation of and the impact thus far created by the agreement during its first decade of existence (1994-2004) and made recommendations for its improvement.
 As the result of the evaluation and the key recommendations made for its improvement.
 The evaluation report and the recommendations made were considered and adopted at a meeting of the Governing Council of the Parties to the Lusaka Agreement, which was supported by UNEP and took place in January 2005.
 Based on a decision of the Governing Council, the Parties in collaboration with UNEP and other partners developed a long-term strategic plan of action for the implementation of the agreement on a short-, medium- and long-term basis.
 The strategic plan was reviewed in a regional workshop organized for the purpose in July 2005.
-It was adopted for implementation on a preliminary basis by the Bureau of the Governing Council at a meeting held in September 2005, pending formal approval by the Governing Council at its next meeting, in October 2006.
+It was adopted for implementation on a preliminary basis by the Bureau of the Governing Council at a meeting held in September 2005, pending formal approval by the Governing Council at its meeting in October 2006.
 Furthermore, with the support of UNEP, the Lusaka Agreement Task Force (LATF) acquired in November 2005 ivory and other species detectors for curbing illegal trade in wild fauna and flora and organized and conducted for that purpose a training course on the effective use of the equipment and targets.

-47. Finally, UNEP will support and work in cooperation with LATF to organize and conduct the eighth meeting of the Lusaka Agreement Governing Council in October 2006, which will be held in Nairobi.
-It will review the progress made in the implementation of the agreement as well as progress made in the execution of past Governing Council decisions.
-One item of particular note will be the review and formal approval of the LATF Strategic Plan (2005-2015).
+49. UNEP supported and worked in cooperation with LATF in conducting the eighth meeting of the Lusaka Agreement Governing Council in October 2006 held in Nairobi.
+The meeting reviewed the progress made in the implementation of the agreement as well as progress made in the execution of past Governing Council decisions.
+One item of particular note was the review and formal approval of the LATF Strategic Plan (2005-2015).